HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 Next I checked if there is no `SyntaxReceiver` just return without any generated code.

 The most important part is finding our `MockableStaticAttribute` text source from syntax tree.

+In summary, First you need to add source text as a part of project then get it from compiler as a Symbol type to work with it in strongly typed way.

 Now, Add `MockableStaticGenerator` project to `DapperSample` as a reference project but you should update `DapperSample.csproj` file as following.